 “Sec.
 1-5.13.
 Special assessment and lien proceedings.

-(a) Should any penalty and/or any administrative or abatement costs assessed not be paid within ninety (90) calendar days from the date of a final Administrative Order, and/or have not been successfully challenged by a timely writ of mandate, the Board of Supervisors may, in accordance with Government Code § 25845 and/or Government Code § 54988, and in addition to any other legal remedy, order all such costs to be placed on the County tax roll as a special assessment against the subject property and/or may record a lien on the subject property subject to any applicable limitations of Government Code § 54988(a)(3) and (4).
+(a) Should any administrative or abatement costs assessed not be paid within ninety (90) calendar days from the date of a final Administrative Order, and/or have not been successfully challenged by a timely writ of mandate, the Board of Supervisors may, in accordance with Government Code § 25845 and/or Government Code § 54988, and in addition to any other legal remedy, order all such costs to be placed on the County tax roll as a special assessment against the subject property and/or may record a lien on the subject property subject to any applicable limitations of Government Code § 54988(a)(3) and (4).

 (b) Accounting and Hearing Notice.